We are getting married in one of our favorite places, looking out over the Salish Sea.

 Where to Stay

 If you don’t live in Seattle, you will probably do one of two things.
-Come to Port Townsend and spend a night or two there.
-Or get a place to stay in Seattle and take our same day wedding shuttle to Port Townsend on Saturday morning and back to Seattle on Saturday night.
+1) Come to Port Townsend and spend a night or two there.
+2) Get a place to stay in Seattle, walk onto the Bainbridge ferry, and take our same day wedding shuttle to Port Townsend on Saturday morning and back to Seattle on Saturday night.

 If you are driving yourself from Seattle to Port Townsend, on the day of the wedding, you should know that the Seattle -> Port Townsend -> Seattle round trip is 5-6 hours, including ferries and ferry wait times.
 That’s a lot of travel on either end of a wedding.
 Besides, Port Townsend is a lovely place.